-Crystalens AO Review - Results Of An IOL Lens Implant
+Crystalens AO Review - Results of an Intraocular Lens (IOL) Implant

 Crystalens AO Review

-This article is to describe and discuss the results seen in one patient having a Crystalens IOL implanted during cataract surgery.
-It is the fourth in a series of articles on my own experience of developing cataracts and having the problem diagnosed, choosing an artificial lens to be used, the cataract surgery and costs and finally this one.
+This article will discuss the results of my Crystalens IOL implant, a procedure that was done during my cataract surgery.
+It is the fourth in a series of articles on my own experience of developing cataracts and having the problem diagnosed, choosing an artificial lens for the implant, the cataract surgery and costs, and finally this one.

 A Short History

 A very short recap of what has happened for those readers that did not follow this series from that first description of finding symptoms of cataracts and having it diagnosed may be in order.
 I first thought I might have cataracts something over a year ago and had that diagnosed by an optometrist during a regular eye exam.
 Lots and lots of research followed as I learned about the various intraocular lens (IOL) implants that were available as well as what cataract surgery entailed and what it would cost.
 I had the surgery done on my left eye in April, leaving the right eye for a later date.
 The cataract in that eye was not nearly as bad and I still had considerable vision left there (although far from perfect) - it was a reasonable choice.